aarthivenkat/aarthivenkat.github.io/content/project/external-project/index.md

 ---
-title: AAnet
+title: AAnet resolves a continuum of spatially-localized cell states to unveil tumor complexity
+summary: AAnet is a neural network for nonlinear archetypal analysis of single-cell data.
-summary: A Venkat*, S Youlten*,..., S Krishnaswamy, CL Chaffer. *Cancer Discovery* In Review.
+A Venkat*, S Youlten*,...,S Krishnaswamy, CL Chaffer. *Cancer Discovery* In Review.

 tags:
   - Cellular Heterogeneity